orenbenkiki/loggy/README.md

 Logging multi-line messages (that contain `\n`) will generate multiple log lines, which will always be consecutive (even when logging from multiple threads).
 The first line will include the log level in upper case (e.g., `[ERROR]`), all the following will specify it in lower case (e.g., `[error]`).
 The time stamp, if included, will be identical for all these lines.
-This makes log messages easily `grep`-able, countable, etc. That said, the main focus of this crate is to provide human-readable logging as opposed to machine-processed logging ([slog](https://github.com/slog-rs/slog) would be a better match for that).
+This makes log messages easily `grep`-able, countable, etc.

 Logging a message provides a structured way to format relevant additional information.
 The syntax is an extension of `slog`, allowing for nested structures.
 However unlike in `slog`, the output format is fixed.
 For example: